The head of this page.

 Time: 10:00-17:00 (last entry 16:30)

-Access: Ayanocho station (Hankai Tramway)
+Access: A 3-minute walk from Ayanocho station (Hankai Line)

 *No car parking is available so please use public transport